-Basel III reforms were published by the BCBS in December 2017 (Basel III: Finalising post-crisis reforms) with the aim of restoring credibility in the calculation of risk-weighted assets (RWAs).
+Basel III reforms were published by the BCBS in December 2017 Basel III: Finalising post-crisis reforms with the aim of refining calculation of risk-weighted assets (RWAs).
 The updates address this in four main ways:

-4most have a wealth of experience in dealing with both Standardised & IRB approaches, as well as how the introduction of IFRS 9 ECL provisions impact regulatory capital, forecasting & stress testing approaches.
+4most have a wealth of experience in dealing with both Standardised an IRB approaches, as well as how the introduction of IFRS 9 ECL provisions impact regulatory capital, forecasting and stress testing approaches.
 Our expertise can assist in detailing the business and system changes required for compliance:

-- Impacts on business plans: changes to both Standardised & IRB approaches mean that the evolution of exposures needs to be understood to form an ongoing view of RWA impacts
+Impacts on business plans: changes to both Standardised and IRB approaches means that the evolution of exposures needs to be understood to form an ongoing view of RWA impacts

-Data requirements: exposure categorisation requires historical as well as current data, and due diligence and consistency of data is key to compliance
+Data requirements: exposure categorisation requires historical as well as current data.
+Due diligence and consistency of data is key to compliance

-- Leveraging existing processes: regular affordability reviews are crucial to classification of mortgage assets under both the Standardised & IRB approaches
+Leveraging existing processes: regular affordability reviews are crucial to classification of mortgage assets under both the Standardised and IRB approaches

-- Governance framework: embedding & evidencing use of regulatory capital outputs in business plans, forecasts and stress testing are key to Pillar 2 supervisory reviews.
+Governance framework: embedding and evidencing use of regulatory capital outputs in business plans, forecasts and stress testing are key to Pillar 2 supervisory reviews.